 Blessed be Abram of the most high God, possessor of heaven and earth.
 (Genesis 14:19, KJV)

 This passage also uses the same Hebrew word EL, but in the King James Version it is translated as "God."
 Based on the pictures of the word EL, a better translation would be "Blessed be Abram of the most high strength and authority, possessor of heaven and earth."
 When we see the word "God" from a western perspective we see an old bearded man sitting on a throne in the clouds.
 When the ancient Hebrew's see the word "EL," they see the strength of an ox and the authority of a shepherd.

 The Characteristics of the Early Alphabet

-In our modern English Alphabet each letter is associated with two characteristics, a form and a sound.
+In our modern English Alphabet, each letter is associated with two characteristics, a form and a sound.
 The first letter of our alphabet has the form of "A" and has the sound "a".
 The Ancient Hebrew alphabet has four characteristics: form, sound, name and meaning. represents a sound.
-Each letter in Ancient alphabets represented much more, pictograph (picture), syllable (name), mnemonic (meaning) and phonetic (sound).
-This unique relationship between the characteristics of the Hebrew letters are used to assist in reconstructing the original Hebrew alphabet and in turn will assist in root and word definitions and relationships.
+Each letter in ancient alphabets represented much more, pictograph (picture), syllable (name), mnemonic (meaning) and phonetic (sound).
+This unique relationship between the characteristics of the Hebrew letters is used to assist in reconstructing the original Hebrew alphabet and in turn will assist in root and word definitions and relationships.

 The first letter of the syllabic name provides a singular sound for the purpose of forming words and sentences.
 The phonetic value of the pictograph is "p."